pschnapp/FULE/doc/Usage.md

     Just cl -> toRectangle bounds layout : toRectangles cl layout
 ```

-The rectangle at the head of the returned list is the bounds for the component; all the rectangles in the list should be intersected to find the clipped display area.
+The rectangle at the head of the list returned by this function is the bounds for the component; all the rectangles in the list should be intersected to find the clipped display area.
 (Don't forget to consider clipping when reacting to input!)

 # Conclusion